psychemedia/storytelling-notes/hudden_dudden.md

 ```

 Elsewhere in the tale, we see the mention of rain, rather than hail, similar amounts for the payments, and a reference to the police encounter.
 So Nolan's account does appear to resemble the Fermanagh Herald account, albeit the name has changed, perhaps according to other versions of the tale that Nolan had heard.
-So it seems as if Nolan may have learned his version from the Fermanagh Herald version printed in 1909, around Christmas time, with a winter greeting, or a later reprinting of it.
+So it seems as if Nolan may have learned his version from the Fermanagh Herald version printed in 1909, around Christmas time, with a winter greeting, and that the amount of time that had lapsed was perhaps why _"the paper's editor, Mr. P. J. O'Hare, could not find it when he generously searched his files"_.

 ## Little Fairly